liveaverage/launch-brev-reachymini/README.md

-# Reachy 2 Sim Deployment Launcher
+# Reachy 2 Sim Deployment Launcher (Interlude)

 A web-based deployment launcher for the Reachy 2 humanoid robot simulation with Pipecat AI integration.
 Provides a clean, secure interface for deploying and managing the simulation container with GPU acceleration.

+Built on the **Interlude** framework - a generic deployment launcher for containerized applications.

 ## Features